-In order to comply with the Michigan Department of Natural Resources' Guidelines for the Development of Community Park, Recreation, Open Space, and Greenway Plans, The City of Bronson offered two different types of public input opportunities.
-The first was a community survey that allowed public input for a two week period.
-The draft plan was also made available for comment for a 30 day period.
+In order to comply with the Michigan Department of Natural Resources' Guidelines for the Development of Community Park, Recreation, Open Space, and Greenway Plans, The City of

+Bronson offered two different types of public input opportunities.
+The first was a community survey that allowed public input for a four-week period.
+The draft plan was also made available for comment for a 30-day period.
 The second input method was a public hearing at a City Council meeting prior to the adoption of the plan by resolution.

-The online survey was developed and publicized through the City's Facebook page, the City's website, and posting at the Bronson Library.
-Paper copies of the survey were left at City Hall and at the Bronson Public Library as well for those without computer access.
-Informational flyers were posted with multiple copies at City Hall and at the Library to inform residents about the survey along with an easy to follow link address to take the survey online.
+The online survey was developed and publicized through the City's Facebook page, and the City's website.
+Paper copies of the survey were on display at City Hall as well for those without computer access.
+Informational flyers were also posted with multiple copies at City Hall to inform residents about the survey along with an easy-to-follow link address to take the survey online.
+The advertisements were posted in both English and in Spanish.
 Several attempts were made to get surveys to people of all ages and socio-economic backgrounds.
-The City also made contact with the Bronson School District to encourage participation from youth.
 The survey and survey results are attached in Appendix D and Appendix E. Survey responses included residents of all ages, households, and length of residency.
 While not scientific, the survey is representative of the input of the community as a whole.

-A 30-day comment period was held in January and February; a public hearing was advertised in the Daily Reporter and the public hearing was held on February 22, 2016 to collect comments on the final draft of the plan and input on Parks and Recreation in the City of Bronson (see Appendix F for Plan Adoption Documentation)
+A 30-day comment period was held at the end of November, December, and the beginning of January; a public hearing was advertised in the Daily Reporter and the public hearing was held on January 10, 2022 to collect comments on the final draft of the plan and input on Parks and Recreation in the City of Bronson (see Appendix F for Plan Adoption Documentation)

-GOALS AND OBJECTIVES VI.
+VI.
+GOALS AND OBJECTIVES